-Results 1–10 of 55 for "Psychology Topic"X related to "A founding father" Refine Your Search Refine Your Search TopicTherapy (10)Stress (6)Emotional health (5)Teens (5)Human rights (4) 44 more... [+] Aging (3)Alzheimer's (3)Children (3)Disability (3)Ethics (3)Trauma (3)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 55 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 2.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 3.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 4.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 5.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
-Psychology Topic 6.Emotional HealthEmotional health can lead to success in work, relationships and health.
-Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 7.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 8.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
+Results 1–10 of 55 for "Psychology Topic"X related to "A founding father" Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (6)Stress (6)Teens (5)Aging (3) 46 more... [+] Alzheimer's (3)Children (3)Disability (3)Education (3)Human rights (3)Sport & exercise (3)Trauma (3)Violence (3)Women & men (3)Workplace issues (3)Environment (2)Ethics (2)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Suicide (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 55 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 2.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 3.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 4.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 5.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
+Psychology Topic 6.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 7.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 8.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
+Learn how to be better rested.Psychology Topic 9.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 10.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 55 for "Psychology Topic"X related to "A founding father"